geezacoleman/openweedlocator-tools/README.md

-# openweedlocator-tools
+# Official OpenWeedLocator Toolkit
-OpenWeedLocator (OWL) toolkit
+Now you can use OpenWeedLocator (OWL) packages in your own software.